outskirtslabs/busker/README.md

 > *Busker* is your Clojure web server that plays live on the open web

-Busker is a Clojure HTTP server library built directly on [libh2o](https://github.com/h2o/h2o) (the web server that powers Fastly).
+Busker is a Clojure HTTP server library built directly on [libh2o](https://github.com/h2o/h2o) (the web server that powers Fastly's global CDN).
 It brings HTTP/1.1, HTTP/2, and HTTP/3 support to the JVM making extensive use of Panama FFI and virtual threads.

 - Busker provides full modern HTTP support including HTTP/1.1, HTTP/2, and HTTP/3 with features like 103 Early Hints and HTTP/2 streams